ngovil21/PGNumbra/README.md

 1. Updating account details to PGPool as you use or check them.
 Accounts themselves will be read from a CSV file.
 2. Requesting accounts from PGPool to check them for bans/shadowbans.

 For both you will need to set the `--pgpool-url` to point to a running PGPool instance.
-For 2. you will also need to specify the number of accounts to request from PGPool via `--pgpool-num-accounts`.
+For use case 2 you will also need to specify the number of accounts to request from PGPool via `--pgpool-num-accounts`.
 In this case you must not specify a CSV file via `--accounts-file`.
-The accounts being requested from PGPool are currently not in use and either **new** and have unkonwn ban/shadowban status or they are **unusable** ()being banned or shadowbanned).
+The accounts being requested from PGPool are currently not in use and either **new** and have unkonwn ban/shadowban status or they are **unusable** (being banned or shadowbanned).

 Because you don't have fine-grained control over which accounts get requested from PGPool you will usually only use it with `shadowcheck.py`.
 For `compare_scans.py` it is better to provide an `--accounts-file`.